haydarkadioglu/nocle-app/README.md

 # Nocle - AI-Powered Audio Noise Reduction App

-Nocle is a desktop application that uses artificial intelligence to reduce background noise in audio recordings.
+Nocle (Noise Cleaner) is a desktop application that uses artificial intelligence to reduce background noise in audio recordings.
 It provides a simple and user-friendly interface for cleaning up your audio files.

 ![Main](images/1.png)